How to prepare for a job interview

-After leaving the United States Army I had thought that I would easily walk into a long list of jobs and would have a challenge trying to figure out what job to actually take.
+After leaving the United States Army, I thought I would easily walk into a long list of jobs and would have a challenge trying to figure out what job to take.

-Three months later and no job interviews on the horizon I was humbled.
+Three months later, and with no job interviews on the horizon, I was humbled.

-I had been turned down for all sorts of positions from janitor to CEO.
+I had been turned down for various positions, from janitor to CEO.

 I even was turned down for mall security.